Ralph Waldo Emerson: Early career

 Moving north to England, Emerson met William Wordsworth, Samuel Taylor Coleridge, and Thomas Carlyle.
 Carlyle in particular was a strong influence on him; Emerson would later serve as an unofficial literary agent in the United States for Carlyle, and in March 1835, he tried to persuade Carlyle to come to America to lecture.
 The two maintained a correspondence until Carlyle's death in 1881.

 Emerson returned to the United States on October 9, 1833, and lived with his mother in Newton, Massachusetts.
 In October 1834, he moved to Concord, Massachusetts, to live with his step-grandfather, Dr. Ezra Ripley, at what was later named The Old Manse.
 Given the budding Lyceum movement, which provided lectures on all sorts of topics, Emerson saw a possible career as a lecturer.
-On November 5, 1833, he made the first of what would eventually be some 1,500 lectures, "The Uses of Natural History", in Boston.
+On November 5, 1833, he made the first of what would eventually be some 1,500 lectures, "The Uses of Natural History," in Boston.
 This was an expanded account of his experience in Paris.
-In this lecture, he set out some of his important beliefs and the ideas he would later develop in his first published essay, "Nature":
+In this lecture, he set out some of his important beliefs and the ideas he would later develop in his first published essay, Nature:

 On January 24, 1835, Emerson wrote a letter to Lydia Jackson proposing marriage.
 Her acceptance reached him by mail on the 28th.
 In July 1835, he bought a house on the Cambridge and Concord Turnpike in Concord, Massachusetts, which he named Bush; it is now open to the public as the Ralph Waldo Emerson House.
 Emerson quickly became one of the leading citizens in the town.
 He gave a lecture to commemorate the 200th anniversary of the town of Concord on September 12, 1835.
-Two days later, he married Jackson in her home town of Plymouth, Massachusetts, and moved to the new home in Concord together with Emerson's mother on September 15.
+Two days later, he married Jackson in her hometown of Plymouth, Massachusetts, and moved to the new home in Concord together with Emerson's mother on September 15.

 Emerson quickly changed his wife's name to Lidian, and would call her Queenie, and sometimes Asia, and she called him Mr. Emerson.
 Their children were Waldo, Ellen, Edith, and Edward Waldo Emerson.
 Edward Waldo Emerson was the father of Raymond Emerson.
 Ellen was named for his first wife, at Lidian's suggestion.
+He hired Sophia Foord to educate his children.